keymanapp/help.keyman.com/developer/15.0/guides/lexical-models/advanced/unicode-breaker-extension.md

 rules (WB9, 10, 13a, and 13b) more than most.

-Remember, remapping characters to a new word-breaking property prevents any default rule from handling them unless you add custom rules to re-includes them as their new property.
+Remember, remapping characters to a new word-breaking property prevents any default rule from handling them unless you add custom rules to re-include them as their new property.

 ------